befriendabacterium/communityinvasion/README.md

 * date = July 1st, 2021
 * description = This repository contains a pipeline the reproduce the analyses in the preprint 'Relationships between community composition, productivity and invasion resistance in semi-natural bacterial microcosms' (https://doi.org/10.1101/2019.12.18.881102).

-## Pipeline (must be run from RStudio)
+## Pipeline

 All the scripts used in the pipeline are in the directory `src`.
 Input data for the analysis is in the `inputs` directory - with the raw composition, growth and invasion data and in the 1_raw sub-directory; wrangled/munged but not yet ready for analysis versions of these data in the `2_wrangled` sub-directory; and ready-for-analysis data in the `3_ready` sub-directory.
 Additionally in `inputs`, there's a sub-directory `4_semmodelspecifications`, containing the structural equation model specifications as text files (but no data) and another called `external`, which contains some external inputs needed that were produced outside of R. Outputs of the analyses are in the `outputs` directory - with the random forest regressions used to compare (compositional) dimensionality reduction approaches, and the final forests using the selected dimensionality reduction and the growth variables (`\full`) contained in the `randomforest` sub-directory; the structural equation models outputs in the `sem` sub-directory; the figures in the `figures` directory.

 The whole pipeline can be rerun by running `Z_run_wholepipeline.R`, which empties the directories to contain only the data needed to start the whole analysis, and runs each script in correct order.

-### 0. Check what packages are required and download them

-  * **script**: `0_acquirepackages` - Run this script to check what packages are required across all the scripts in the `src` directory, compare them to your installed packages, and install and load the ones you're missing so you can run the analysis easily.

 ### 0. Download data from OSF

-  * **script**: `0_downloaddata.R` - Run this script to download the data from OSF.
+  * **script**: `0_downloaddata` - Run this script to download the data from OSF.

   * **inputs**: There are three options for downloading the 'inputs' and 'outputs' data, related to where in the pipeline you want to start running the code.

     * `1_start`: These inputs and outputs folders contain only the 'rawest' data i.e. the data needed to run the analysis from the start to the end.
-If you want to run the whole pipeline, after downloading this, just run `0_run_wholepipeline.R`, though it'll take a while so perhaps go cook something.
+You can download it from OSF by running `download_data_start.R`, before running the pipeline from start to finish, in the correct order.
+If you want to run the whole pipeline, just run `0_run_wholepipeline.R`, though it'll take a while so perhaps go cook something.
     * `2_preanalysis`: These inputs and outputs folders contain the data after pipeline steps 1-6 have been run i.e. time-consuming pre-analysis has been done.
-This allows you to run the analysis from the `8_randomforests.R` point; the point described in the main body of the manuscripts' Results.
+You can download it from OSF by running `download_data_preanalysis.R`, before running the pipeline from Step 8 (`8_randomforests.R`).
+This allows you to run the analysis from the point described in the main body of the manuscript in Results.
     * `3_end`: These inputs and outputs folders contain the end result of running all of the steps/scripts in the pipeline.
+You can download it from OSF by running `download_data_end.R`.

-You can choose which option you want by changing the value of the 'whichpoint' R object to the relevant string (i.e. '1_start', '2_preanalysis', '3_end').
+You can choose which option you want by changing the 'whichpoint' variable to the relevant string (i.e. 1_start, 2_preanalysis, 3_end)

   * **outputs**: